 Cost of a Utility in Boston

 In the cost of living budget in Boston, it is also important to consider the cost of utilities there.
-The basic utility costs in Boston is around USD 127 include things like electricity, water, gas, heating, and others.
-Understanding these utility costs and bills in Boston will help you manage your over all expenses.
+The basic utility costs in Boston are around USD 127 including things like electricity, water, gas, heating, and others.
+Understanding these utility costs and bills in Boston will help you manage your overall expenses.
 Please note that you can save money if you utilise the utility properly without wasting it.

 Average Tuition Fees in Boston